sylvinite/pipeline-provision/README.md

 ## Some operational dependencies

+- When developing roles make sure that directories are created with the setgid flag `mode=g+s`, as that will act as an extra insurance that the correct group owner gets set on new files created in the dirs (`ngi-sw` or `ngi`).
+This is needed as we can't have a setgid on the root folder `/lupus/ngi` (as that one is owned by `ngi-sw` and we need subdirs owned by `ngi`).
 - Requires a working connection to `charon` or `charon-dev` with suitable API token.
 - Requires a valid GATK key placed under `playbooks/files`, and that the filename is specified in the `gatk_key` variable in `host_vars/127.0.0.1/main.yml`.
 - Requires a `charon_credentials.yml` to be placed under `host_vars/127.0.0.1/` with appropriate values set for the variables `charon_base_url`, `charon_api_token_upps` and `charon_api_token_sthlm`.
 (TODO: Contemplate whether this should be structured otherwise)